chunheisiu/NBA-POTW-Regression/README.md

 Combining the aforementioned datasets, we created a dataset in which, each row is an NBA player per season, and each column is a statistic of the player.
 We filtered the rows so that only the players who have both statistics and salary data for that particular season are included.

-There are 9,003 Rows and 38 Variables in the dataset.
+There are 9,003 Rows and 38 Columns in the dataset.

 #### Index of the Dataset
 | Variable | Definition | Type |